moul/assh/README.md

 #### I can't use gateways

 `assh` uses the [built-in netcat mode of OpenSSH (shipped with OpenSSH 5.4)](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#Passing_through_a_gateway_using_netcat_mode) by default.
-If your ssh client doesn't support this feature, you can configure a custom `ProxyCommand` configuration, i.e:
+If your ssh client doesn't support this feature, you can configure a custom `ProxyCommand` configuration, i.e.,

 ```yaml
 hosts: